 Under the Health Care (Consent) and Care Facility (Admission) Act, health care professionals must obtain informed consent before treating a patient.
 A substitute decision maker is generally needed if patients are mentally incapable of making their own treatment decisions.
-In the absence of an existing substitute decision maker such as a Committee of Person or a Representative under a Representation Agreement, the Act allows the closest qualified relative to make decisions.
-When these qualified individuals are not available or where there is significant conflict among equally close relatives, the PGT is called upon to appoint another substitute decision maker or to make substitute treatment decisions itself.
+In the absence of an existing substitute decision maker such as a Committee of Person or a Representative under a Representation Agreement, the Act allows the closest qualified relative or close friend to make decisions.
+When these qualified individuals are not available or where there is dispute regarding who to select among equally ranked individuals, the PGT is called upon to appoint another substitute decision maker or to make substitute treatment decisions itself.